fpdev-io/blog/_posts/2020-08-05-functors-explained.markdown

 {% endhighlight %}

 # Functor Laws
 Functor originally comes from **Category Theory** and it means a mapping between categories.
-Libraries like [Cats](https://typelevel.org/cats) and its Functors implementation depend on these laws heavily.
+Like many things in mathematics functors have laws and libraries as [Cats](https://typelevel.org/cats) or [Scalaz](https://scalaz.github.io/7) and their functors implementation depend on these laws heavily.
 What are they?
 ## **Identity**
 Let **`F`** be our Functor with a **`map`** method.
 First of all we need to define an identity function that: